WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/validating_ig.md

 ## Content coverage
 This is a manual effort.
 The L3 author is expected to ensure that all the expectations on the L2 are covered by some artifact.

-## Verify confirmance with QA rules
+## Verify conformance with QA rules
 The quality checks are increasingly automated.
 Every Guide contains a QA page (see [QA Check](qa_check.html)) which automatically identifies issues like missing elements, references not found, etc.

 ## Validating L3 artifact functionality